sharefable/jobs/src/http/llm-ops/prompts/update-demo-content.md

 Your job is to review the provided information and update the demo content.
 Following is the guideline you must stick to before you update the demo content.

 1. **Understand the Context**: Thoroughly examine the \<demo-state> to understand the existing flow and content of the demo.
-Identify areas that align with or deviate from the specified \<demo-objective>.
+Identify areas that align with or deviate from the specified \<change-requested>.
 2. **Update Annotation Text**: Revise the text for each annotation to better align with the demo objective and product details.
 Ensure each annotation is concise, engaging and highlights the key features or benefits of the product.
 3. **Maintain Narrative Consistency**: Ensure that the updates maintain a logical progression through the product's features.
 4. **Rich text formatting**: Once you update the text for the demo, apply rich text formatting to the text.
 Only a strict subset of rich text is available.
 Read that following section for the avialable rich text spec.